-4.52.
+4.53.4.52.
 For emergency exposure situations, Refs [2, 3, 26] recommend that the typical reference level be selected for residual doses in the band of 20 to 100 mSv acute or annual dose, that includes dose contributions via all exposure pathways.
 Above this level, it is judged to be inappropriate to allow exposures to occur as a result of the exposure situation (i.e. an upper constraint on optimization).
-The residual dose expresses the accumulated exposure from the initiation of the event through a specified period of time, taking into account the implementation of the protection strategy, if any33.
+The residual dose expresses the accumulated exposure from the initiation of the event through a specified period of time, taking into account the implementation of the protection strategy, if any42.

-4.53.
+4.54.4.53.
 The reference levels are introduced as a tool for optimization of the protection strategy so that any optimization of protection gives priority to reducing exposures above the reference level; at the same time, the optimization of protection may continue to be implemented below the reference level as long as this is justified, i.e. does more good than harm.
 Exposures above 100 mSv are justified under some circumstances, either because the exposure is unavoidable or in exceptional situations in which the expected benefits clearly outweigh the health risks.
 This would apply, for example, to critically ill patients when their removal or evacuation would present a higher risk to their health than the dose they are likely to incur by remaining in place until a safe evacuation can be arranged.

-4.54.
+4.55.4.54.
 The reference level, during the response, should also serve as a benchmark for a retrospective assessment of the effectiveness of actions and the strategy taken in an emergency response (see Refs [2, 26, 27].
-This comparison should be used to assess the effectiveness of the implemented protection strategy and to identify the need for its adaptation in addressing the prevailing conditions.
+This comparison should be used to assess the effectiveness of the implemented protection we strategy and to identify the need for its adaptation in addressing the prevailing conditions.
 In this process, further protective actions should be determined and implemented so that they focus, as a priority, on those groups/individuals whose doses exceed the reference level.
 The available resources should then be allocated accordingly.

-4.55.
-The decision to select specific numerical values for the national reference level taking into account the proposed band of the reference level remains the responsibility of the relevant authority.
-Such selection will depend on a range of circumstances surrounding the emergency, including national and local conditions (e.g. prevailing economic and societal circumstances, available national, regional and local resources and capabilities), the phase of the emergency under consideration, the practicality of reducing or preventing exposures and the availability of options to do so.
-The process of selecting specific numerical values for the national reference level taking into account the proposed band should be based on the results of the hazard assessment and consideration of the urgent and early protective actions and other response actions implemented, as well as the projected long term development of the exposures.
-When selecting the values for reference levels, it should be considered that selecting the
+4.56.4.55.
+The decision to select specific numerical values for the national reference level taking into account the proposed band of the reference levels remains the responsibility of the respective relevant authorities authority.
+Such selection will depend on a range of circumstances surrounding the emergency, including national and local conditions (e.g. prevailing economic and societal circumstances, available national, regional and local resources and capabilities), the phase of the emergency under consideration, the practicality of reducing or preventing exposures and the

-33 For emergency exposure situations which may result in doses during a period of less than one year, the residual dose to be calculated will be the total dose from all exposure pathways for the whole duration of the emergency.
+42 For emergency exposure situations which may result in doses during a period of less than one year, the residual dose to be calculated will be the total dose from all exposure pathways for the whole duration of the emergency.
 For large scale emergencies resulting in longer term exposures due to residual radioactive material in the environment, the residual dose will encompass the total dose from all exposure pathways over one year since the emergency onset.
 For residual doses used during the response, the total dose includes the doses received from all exposure pathways and the doses expected to be received in future, with account taken of the protection strategy implemented, if any.